schwilklab/lab-resources/conductance-protocol.md

 Authors: Dylan Schwilk, Tailor Brown, Josh Willms.

+Rough first draft.
+This needs checking against our written notes and much missing information filled in!

-See also Dr. Anna Jacobsen's good webpage of research methods, http://www.csub.edu/~ajacobsen/Research_Methods.htm.
+See also Dr. Anna Jacobsen's webpage of research methods: http://www.csub.edu/~ajacobsen/Research_Methods.htm.
 We learned our hydraulics from Dr. Davis, Dr. Jacobsen and Dr. Pratt largely.

 Overview and materials
 ----------------------